-WAKWAVI OF Enjemsé, Lake Baringo district.
 WAKWAFI.
-The Kosova, Lumbwa, near Kavirondo, east side Victoria Nyanza. agricultural and Arusha, Meruw, Ruva, Nguru, about Mount Kilima-Njaro and thence southsemi-civilized secwards. tion of the Masai nation.
+The agricultural and Enjemsé, Lake Baringo district.
+Kosova, Lumbwa, near Kavirondo, cast side Victoria Nyanza.
+Arusha, Meruw, Ruva, Nguru, about Mount Kilima-Njaro and thence southsemi-civilized section of the Masai wards. nation.
+WARWAVI. .
 Wakamasia, Waelgeyo, in the Wei-Wei Basin, north-west of Lake Baringo.
-WAKWAVI. .
-Sigirari, Kisongo, Sogonoi, Ngiri, Laitokitok, mainly in the vieinity of Mount The MASAI proper (IL-OIKOB) Kilimaniaro.
-Matumbato, Kaputei, Kinangop, Dogilani, Enguaso, Engishu, in the districts unsettled and prestretching north and west of Mount Kilima-Njaro. datory.
-Bararetta, along the right bank of the Tana.
-GALLAS of the)
+The MASAI Sigirari, Kisongo, Sogonoi, Ngiri, Laitokitok, mainly in the vicinity of Mount proper (IL-Oikob) Kilimanjaro. unsettled and pre-Matumbato, Kaputei, Kinangop, Dogilani, Enguaso, Engishu, in the districts stretching north and west of Mount Kilima-Njaro. datory.
+GALLAS of the) Bararetta, along the right bank of the Tana.

-Kokawe, along the left bank of the Tana; nearly exterminated by the Somali.
+Tana Basin, J Kokawe, along the left bank of the Tana; nearly exterminated by the Somali.